l1aF-2027/Linear-Inverse-RL-algorithms/README.md

 # Inverse Reinforcement Learning
-Implementation of [Linear Inverse Reinforcement Learning Algorithm](https://ai.stanford.edu/~ang/papers/icml00-irl.pdf) (IRL) on Mountain Car Environment.
+Implementation of [Linear Inverse Reinforcement Learning Algorithm](https://ai.stanford.edu/~ang/papers/icml00-irl.pdf) and[LinearInverse RL algorithms Original Repo Github](https://github.com/vjg28/Linear-Inverse-RL-algorithms)(IRL) on Mountain Car Environment and Acrobot.
 Mainly for experimental & educational purposes.

 ## Overview
 - The concept of Reinforcement learning was developed based on the sole presupposition that `Reward functions are the most succinct, robust and transferable defination of a task.` But, in cases like **robotic manipulations** and **self driving cars**, defining a reward function or hand-manifacturing a reward function become difficult or in some cases, almost impossible.  <img src="images/RL_IRL.jpg" align="center">